LumosO11y/ObservabilityOnboarding/learning/observability/part1.md

 The outcome of this part should be a detailed markdown containing everything you have learned about Observability.

-In your markdown make sure there is an answer the following questions:
+In your markdown make sure there is an answer to the following questions:

 1. Give an explanation about what Observability is.
 In your explanation, give quotes from sources.
 2. Where does monitoring and visibility differ from observability? how do they relate?